Fire and Rehire Rules in 2025

 While there is no specific legal claim for failing to meet the standards under the Code, in the event of relevant claims, such as unfair dismissal, tribunals can impose a potential uplift of up to 25% in compensation for unreasonable failure by an employer to follow the Code.

-Employers are encouraged to take professional advice to ensure the new guidelines are complied with and to help support positive workforce relations through the consultation and potential dismissal process.
+Employers are encouraged to take professional advice to ensure the guidelines are complied with and to help support positive workforce relations through the consultation and potential dismissal process.

 Section D: Fire & Rehire Employee Rights